phersh/my-portfolio/README.md

-# my-portfolio
+# Phil Hershkoiwtz portfolio project

-Portfolio of projects based on AWS and React
+This is a my professional projects portfolio.
+It uses AWS and ReactJS.